Data Protection at Ashbourne Student Privacy Notification

 Why and how we use information about our students

 The purposes for which we may use personal data (including sensitive personal data) we collect during a student’s association with us include:

 - recruitment and admissions;

-- academic matters (e.g. registration, assessment, attendance, managing progress, academic misconduct investigations, certification, etc ).
+- to support learning, academic matters and academic administration (e.g. registration, assessment, attendance, managing progress, academic misconduct investigations, certification, etc ).

-- non-academic matters in support of our core services (e.g. Disability and Additional Learning Support, Wellbeing Service, personal tutors and academic departments,safeguarding; etc)
+- non-academic matters and pastoral care in support of our core services (e.g. Disability and Additional Learning Support, Wellbeing Service, personal tutors and academic departments, safeguarding; etc)

 - other administrative purposes (e.g. to ensure compliance with our regulatory and legal obligations; providing IT support etc)